deciduously/music/post.md

 In other words, we're going to teach our [computers](https://en.wikipedia.org/wiki/Personal_computer) to ["sing"](https://en.wikipedia.org/wiki/Singing) using [Rust](https://www.rust-lang.org/), backed by a little light [physics](https://en.wikipedia.org/wiki/Physics) and [music theory](https://en.wikipedia.org/wiki/Music_theory).

+While the [one-liner](https://en.wikipedia.org/wiki/One-liner_program) in the cover image [procedurally generates](https://en.wikipedia.org/wiki/Procedural_generation) music from random input along a hard-coded single scale, we'll end up with a program that can either procedurally generate music from a large, extensible set of scales or play hand-authored songs created with a rudimentary notation system.

 [¡Vámonos!](https://en.wikipedia.org/wiki/Party)

 ## Table of Contents